keras-rl/keras-rl/README.md

 10. *Reinforcement learning: An introduction*, Sutton and Barto, 2011

 ## Todos
-- Tests: I haven't yet had time to get started, but this is important.
-- Documentation: Currently, the documentation is pretty much non-existent.
+- Documentation: Work on the documentation has begun but not everything is documented in code yet.
+Additionally, it would be super nice to have guides for each agents that describe the basic ideas behind it.
 - TRPO, priority-based memory, A3C, async DQN, ...